ShernOc/code_thought/README.md

 # Code-Thought

-Code-Thought is a website that allows programmers to share their thoughts regarding the code journey:
+Code-Thought is a platform allows users to share ideas, concerns and the journey of a programmer.

+# The application allows Users to :
+- To view the post blogs,
+- To create post, and delete

+# Installation:
+1. React installation
+2. Python
+3. SQL Alchemy